Striving to recruit a qualified student population that reflects the diversity in our region and society.

 In addition, Students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 12 months following the completion of the didactic portion of the program.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE OTD Standard D.1.3.

-Admissions Criteria
+Admission Criteria

 The OTD program admissions process uses a holistic approach to admissions valuing both cognitive and non-cognitive traits to evaluate the strength of applicants to ensure a more balance admission decision.

-Non-cognitive traits are demonstrated through things such as, work experience, volunteerism, responses to written and video recorded questions, and statements given on OTCAS that show your skills as a communicator, collaborator, health advocate, and professional.
+Non-cognitive traits are demonstrated through things such as, work experience, volunteerismresponses to written and video recorded questions, and statements given on OTCAS that show your skills as a communicator, collaborator, health advocate, and professional.
 Cognitive traits or academic elements include standardized test scores and your grades in prerequisite courses.

-If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the document there.
+If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the syllabus there.

 Natural Sciences (12 credit minimum)